Germination: Self-incompatibility

 Since most plants carry both male and female reproductive organs in their flowers, there is a high risk of self-pollination and thus inbreeding.
 Some plants use the control of pollen germination as a way to prevent this self-pollination.
 Germination and growth of the pollen tube involve molecular signaling between stigma and pollen.
 In self-incompatibility in plants, the stigma of certain plants can molecularly recognize pollen from the same plant and prevent it from germinating.

 Spore germination

 Germination can also refer to the emergence of cells from resting spores and the growth of sporeling hyphae or thalli from spores in fungi, algae and some plants.

 Conidia are asexual reproductive (reproduction without the fusing of gametes) spores of fungi which germinate under specific conditions.
 A variety of cells can be formed from the germinating conidia.
 The most common are germ tubes which grow and develop into hyphae.
-The initial formation and subsequent elongation of the germ tube in the fugus Aspergillus niger has been captured in 3D using holotomography microscopy.
+The initial formation and subsequent elongation of the germ tube in the fungus Aspergillus niger has been captured in 3D using holotomography microscopy.
 Another type of cell is a conidial anastomosis tube (CAT); these differ from germ tubes in that they are thinner, shorter, lack branches, exhibit determinate growth and home toward each other.
 Each cell is of a tubular shape, but the conidial anastomosis tube forms a bridge that allows fusion between conidia.